 During his tenure as a federal prosecutor, Mr. Paes investigated and prosecuted a number of notable criminal matters, primarily related to securities and accounting fraud, insider trading, cybercrime, kickback schemes, money laundering, and violations of the Foreign Corrupt Practices Act, Bank Secrecy Act and Food, Drug and Cosmetic Act.
-In his leadership position, Mr. Paes worked closely with senior officials at the Department of Justice, Securities and Exchange Commission, the Federal Bureau of Investigation, the Commodities Futures Trading Commission, the Federal Reserve Bank of New York and other foreign and local regulators.
+In his leadership position, Mr. Paes worked closely with senior officials at the Department of Justice, Securities and Exchange Commission, the Federal Bureau of Investigation, the Commodities Futures Trading Commission, the Food and Drug Administration, the Federal Reserve Bank of New York and other foreign and local regulators.
 He successfully tried 10 jury trials, including six white collar trials, and argued 12 appeals before the U.S. Court of Appeals for the Second Circuit.
 He is also a recipient of the Department of Justice Director’s Award for Superior Performance and the Inspectors General Council’s Excellence in Litigation Award.

 From 2003 until 2008, Mr. Paes was a litigation associate for a major international law firm.
 Mr. Paes earned his J.D. magna cum laude from Brooklyn Law School in 2003, and received his B.A. magna cum laude from the State University of New York, Stony Brook in 1998.

 Mr. Paes is a member of the New York City Bar Association’s White Collar Crime Committee and a member of Board of Directors of the Justice Resource Center and Brooklyn Law School’s Alumni Association.
 He is also a member of the Advisory Council of the Sonia & Celina Sotomayor Judicial Internship Program.